Chapter 3 - Authorization

 The RSC is responsible for ensuring that radioactive materials are used safely and in compliance with ALARA.
 This is accomplished, in part, by formal review of a written permit application for the proposed radioisotope use.
 The application describes the isotope(s), amount(s), facilities, experimental procedures, hazards, precautions and the qualifications of the applicant.

-In order to qualify for a permit, an applicant must be a member of the Cornell faculty or a senior research associate.
+In order to qualify for a permit, an applicant must be a member of the Cornell faculty or qualified staff approved by the unit leader.
 Other individuals wishing to utilize radioisotopes must work under the supervision of a permit holder.

 The training and experience required to be granted a permit depend on the type and amount of radioactive material to be used, and on the manner in which it will be used.
 In general a permit applicant will be expected to demonstrate adequate knowledge of: